KnotFalse/Deadlock-Character-Analysis/README.md

 ## Web Apps

-- React (Vite) explorer — Live site on GitHub Pages.
-Stable reference while we migrate.
+- Svelte 5 + SvelteKit v2 (CSR + adapter-static) — Live on GitHub Pages: https://knotfalse.github.io/Deadlock-Character-Analysis/
-- Svelte 5 + SvelteKit v2 (CSR + adapter-static) — Previewed via CI artifacts only.
-Does not deploy to Pages yet.
+- React (Vite) explorer — Deprecated and frozen for reference only (`website/` directory).
+Not deployed.

 Key policies:
-- Keep React Pages as the public site until SvelteKit meets parity (all e2e green, schema validation enforced, docs updated).
+- SvelteKit is the canonical site.
+CI validates `static/graph.json` against the JSON Schema, runs Playwright smoke tests, then deploys via `actions/deploy-pages` on pushes to `main` that touch `website-sveltekit/**`.
-- SvelteKit previews are attached to PRs as downloadable artifacts.
-Open `index.html` locally to view (CSR).
+- For fork PRs, a preview artifact of the built site is uploaded; a separate, fork‑safe workflow comments a summary with node/edge counts.

 ## Static Site Explorer